SmartData-Polito/cannypot/README.md

 ### CannyPot configurations

-See next section to know how to use **reinforcement learning** mode!
+See this section to know how to use **reinforcement learning** mode!

 Inside `cowrie/etc/cowrie.cfg` you can find all variables to configure to work in rl mode.